 Meet the Admissions Committee

 At Commonwealth, teachers play an important role in the admissions process.
 In addition to meeting faculty members at open houses, you might also chat with one of them at an admissions fair or during your interview.
-Along with the Director of Admissions and Financial Aid and the Assistant Director of Admissions, our admissions committee includes several teachers and a parent of an alumnus; these individuals know the school well and can draw on deep knowledge of Commonwealth’s culture and programs when determining the fit between an applicant and our school.
-In assessing applicants’ interests and abilities, teachers in particular can look for subtle signs of talent that will flourish under the right circumstances.
+Along with the Director of Admissions and Financial Aid and the Assistant Director of Admissions, our admissions committee includes several teachers; these individuals know the school well and can draw on deep knowledge of Commonwealth’s culture and programs when determining the fit between an applicant and our school.
 Here’s what committee members have to say about Commonwealth:

 Ms. Carrie Healy